Check MyUHDS for your arrival date and time. If you are interested in learning more about how arrival works, see the information below.

 South Side (Bloss, Finley, Halsell, & the International Living Learning Center)

-If you’re arriving prior to and after Fall Term move in days on September 18 and 19, you should check in at the service center for your residence hall or cooperative house between 8 a.m. and 7 p.m. on the day you have been approved to arrive, which can be found on your MyUHDS account.
+If you’re arriving prior to and after Fall Term move in days, you should check in at the service center for your residence hall or cooperative house between 8 a.m. and 7 p.m. on the day you have been approved to arrive, which can be found on your MyUHDS account.
 At the service center you'll receive your room key.
 You'll also be asked to sign a Room and Dining Contract if you did not electronically sign online.
 When you arrive at your room, please verify the condition of the room and report any maintenance concerns via your MyUHDS account.
 There will be a link available on MyUHDS to update the condition of your room.
 Noting the condition of your room as accurately as possible will help us know the state of your room as you entered it, and will reduce any confusion if a damage charge is assessed when you move out of the space.

 Students arriving after 7 PM must check in with the Resident Assistant or Cooperative Director on duty in their assigned building.
 The RA or CD on duty can be reached by calling the posted cell phone number on their hall/co-op door.